cheat-sheets/writing-cheat-sheet/README.md

 21. **TO FACE THE MUSIC**.
 To confront or accept unpleasant realities or consequences of bad actions.
 22. **To sink or swim**.
 To be in a situation where you must either perform your best or fail.
 23. **To cut someone off**.
 To stop someone's supply of something, often money or support.

+### 17. Let's Catch a Flick, Then Grab a Bite.

+1. **To pack up shop**.
+To prepare a place in order to leave it.
+2. **To be out the door**.
+To leave.
+To be gone.
+3. **To feel up to something**.
+To have the desire to do something.
+4. **To stand someone up**.
+To not show up for a date or appointment without giving the other person advance warning.
+5. **To stew over something**.
+To be quietly angry about something.
+6. **To cut someone some slack**.
+To give someone a break.
+To be understanding of someone's situation.
+7. **To fall through**.
+To not be accomplished.
+To not work out.
+8. **To leave someone high and dry**.
+To fail to do something that someone else was depending on.
+To bail on someone without warning or trying to make up for it in some other way.
+9. **To make it up to someone**.
+To compensate someone for something, especially something that you've done wrong.
+To do something in order to apologize.
+10. **In the meantime**.
+While waiting.
+In the time that passes between one event and another.
+11. **To let off some steam**.
+To release or let go of built-up energy, anxiety, or pressure.
+12. **Low-key**.
+Relaxed and quiet.
+Simple.
+13. **Like a chicken with its head cut off**.
+Moving around quickly and crazily, as if without reason or thought.
+14. **To catch a flick**.
+To see a movie.
+15. **A chick flick**.
+A romantic or emotional movie, as opposed to an action movie or thriller, suggesting (chauvinistically) that these movies appeal mostly to women.
+16. **To zone out**.
+To stop thinking or become unaware of one's environment.
+17. **A play-by-play**.
+A moment to moment description of events, either as they happen or after the fact.
+18. **To let someone off easy**.
+To allow someone to get away with unacceptable behavior with only a light punishment.
+A similar expression is "to let someone off the hook."
+This means to not hold someone responsible for something, or to not punish him or her for a mistake or misdeed.
+19. **To grab a bite**.
+To eat a snack or light meal, usually outside of the house.
+20. **To be so hungry you could eat a horse**.
+To be very hungry.
+Used humorously.
+21. **To even the score**.
+To settle things, to make things even, to arrive at a fair resolution between two people.
+22. **To be "on" someone**.
+To be someone's responsibility, especially financially.

+### 18. Take the Bull by the Horns.

+1. **To take the wind out of someone's sails**.
+To take away someone's enthusiasm or hope for something.
+2. **A take on something**.
+An opinion or interpretation of something.
+3. **To talk a big game**.
+To exaggerate one's abilities or powers.
+4. **To back something up**.
+To support, to lend evidence or strength to something.
+5. **To be wet behind the ears**.
+To be inexperienced or new at something.
+6. **In the same boat**.
+In the same situation.
+7. **To be or get canned**.
+To be or get fired.
+8. **To pass up for something**.
+To fail to consider for something or to grant a reward for something.
+9. **To earn peanuts**.
+To earn very little money.
+10. **To make ends meet**.
+To earn enough money to pay for one's expenses.
+11. **To be on the back burner**.
+To be put off, to not be taken care of immediately.
+12. **To be a match made in heaven**.
+To be perfect together.
+13. **To have someone's name on it**.
+To belong to someone, to be the logical or rightful property or achievement of a particular person.
+14. **To get or have someone where you want him or her**.
+To maneuver someone into a position or situation that benefits you.
+15. **To be hard-pressed**.
+To be pressured by extreme necessity to do something.
+16. **To fill a slot**.
+To hire a person for an open or available position.
+17. **To have your ducks in a row**.
+To have everything orderly and planned out.
+18. **To step up to the plate**.
+To volunteer yourself, to act responsibly in a time of need.
+19. **To have your fingers in too many pies**.
+To be committed to too many goals or projects.
+20. **To take on**.
+To make yourself responsible for something, to agree to an obligation.
+21. **To jump the gun**.
+To do something too early, to act too quickly.
+22. **To take the bull by the horns**.
+To approach a situation directly and with determination.
+23. **To put your best foot forward**.
+To present your best attributes and qualities.

+### 19. Just Checking In...

+1. **To check in with someone**.
+To talk to or visit with someone for the purpose of saying hi, or letting someone know that you're okay.
+2. **To have a rough time of it**.
+To experience difficulty dealing with a situation.
+3. **To feel or be under the weather**.
+To feel ill, to feel less than healthy.
+4. **To catch a bug**.
+To become sick with a cold or flu.
+5. **To get over something**.
+To no longer suffer the pain or discomfort of something.
+This expression can also mean," to move on, to feel better after a difficult situation."
+6. **To be back on your feet**.
+To recover from sickness, to feel healthy again.
+7. **To be up to speed on something**.
+To know or have all the necessary information about something.
+8. **To pass away**.
+To die.
+9. **To pull through**.
+To overcome a temporary difficult situation, including a serious injury or illness.
+10. **To take a nose dive**.
+To become worse very quickly.
+Notice that "nose-dive" is also a verb.
+11. **To go downhill**.
+To become bad very quickly.
+To deteriorate.
+12. **To catch off-guard**.
+To catch someone unprepared.
+To happen without expectation or by surprise.
+13. **To take something**.
+To react to a situation emotionally.
+To respond to something.
+14. **To be hanging in there**.
+To handle something as well as can be expected, especially a very difficult situation.
+15. **To be up to your neck in something**.
+To have a lot of something to deal with, look after, or take care of.
+16. **To cost a pretty penny**.
+To be expensive.
+17. **To be worth every dime**.
+To be a reasonable match of value and cost.
+18. **To bend over backwards**.
+To do more than is required or expected in order to help someone.
+19. **To take a toll on someone**.
+To have negative consequences for someone.
+20. **To pay your respects**.
+To visit the family of a deceased person in order to show you care and tell them you are sorry.
+21. **To catch a flight**.
+To take a plane to somewhere, sometimes on short notice.
+22. **To take off from something**.
+To not attend your normally scheduled activity, such as work.

+### 20. Just Go with the Flow!

+1. **To have a screw loose**.
+To be crazy.
+To be thinking unreasonably.
+2. **To be one to do something**.
+This expression is used to communicate someone's typical or characteristic behavior.
+Notice that this expression is most commonly used in the negative.
+3. **To throw in the towel**.
+To quit.
+To stop doing something.
+4. **Keep your shirt on!** Remain calm.
+Relax.
+Be patient.
+5. **A stick in the mud**.
+A boring person.
+Someone who's uptight and spoils the fun.
+6. **To go with the flow**.
+To take things as they come.
+To not worry or try to anticipate the future.
+7. **To be bound to happen**.
+To be extremely likely to happen, to be certain.
+8. **A security blanket**.
+Something that makes someone feel safe, even if it does not actually provide safety.
+9. **To give something a whirl**.
+To give something a shot.
+To try something.
+10. **To be batting a thousand**.
+To be on a roll.
+To be performing very well.
+Note that this can also be used sarcastically to imply that someone is doing poorly.
+11. **To take to**.
+To find an interest in, to learn that you enjoy something.
+12. **Like a duck to water**.
+To act as if you're in your natural environment.
+To be at ease doing something.
+13. **Poetry in motion**.
+Someone or something that moves gracefully.
+14. **To get the show on the road**.
+To begin something.
+To start doing something.
+15. **To make up your mind**.
+To decide.
+16. **It's all downhill from here**.
+Everything is easy after this moment.
+17. **To sleep like a log**.
+To sleep so well that you hardly move.
+18. **To buy the farm**.
+To die.
+This expression is usually used in a lighthearted or joking way.
+19. **To give something a jump start**.
+To provide help,motivation, or incentive to start something.

 ## Phrasal Verbs